joexu22/CodeSnippetsXu/ALIEN_INVASION/README.md

 # Classic Alien Invasion Game

 This is the simple, classic alien invasion game that will be implemented using python.
+This project is inspired and directed by "Python Crash Course"

 ## Setup (WSL2)